VerticalRelevance/Performance-Testing-Blueprint/README.md

 ## Characterization Tests

 These are the longer running tests.
 That characterize the system under test using the types of performance tests mentioned in the playbook.
+There are a couple ways to perform these tests.
+You can use the either a component locustfile or a user journey locustfile and perform these tests manually using the web UI.
+Alternatively, Locust, for example, provides a `LoadTestShape` class that can be used to create custom load profiles to automate these tests.

 ## FAQs